getel-arch/Malwarr/README.md

 4. Restart the application
 5. VT analysis will automatically run for all uploaded samples

+**Features:**
+- Automatic hash lookup for all uploaded samples
+- Upload samples to VT if not found in their database (button in UI)
+- Automatic polling every 5 minutes to update results after upload
+- Full scanner breakdown and detection ratios

 Note: The free VirusTotal API has rate limits.
-VT analysis only checks file hashes (no file upload).

 ## License